zencart/documentation/content/user/first_steps/how_do_i_install.md

 choice.
 The only time when you would really need to use a subfolder is if you already have a well established website are just adding on ecommerce using Zen Cart.
 In that case, you'd want to put your store below your existing site.

+If you want to read more about using `YOURSUBFOLDER`, please see [deployment configurations](/user/first_steps/deployment_configurations/).

 ---
 ## D. Set Permissions on folders